 Goal: To educate, congregate and celebrate.

 ~ Charlie Barshaw joined SCBWI in 2009 and became an Advisory Committee member in 2012.
-He has written and published mid grade short stories for Amazon Rapids, written numerous articles for The Mitten blog, and is currently an editor with them.
-He’s got four YA and MG manuscript drafts in his drawer, still hopes to release them to the world.
+He has written and published mid-grade short stories for Amazon Rapids, written numerous articles for The Mitten blog, and is currently an editor for them.
+He’s got four YA and MG manuscript drafts in his drawer and still hopes to release them to the world.
 He is very fortunate to be married to the talented and vivacious Ruth McNally Barshaw.

 SE-Mitten Shop Talk – Farmington Hills

 Kris Munroe (firstname.lastname@example.org), Sue Afsari (email@example.com), and Katy Klimczuk

 Location: Heritage Park Visitor’s Center in Farmington Hills (on Farmington between 10 and 11 Mile)

 Mission: To encourage and inspire fellow SCBWI members in Southeastern Michigan.